 A blogger is someone who launches and controls a blog and writes about the topics in it.
-So who writes content for the website/blog is called Blogger.
+So who writes content for a website, blog, or social media account is called a Blogger.

 Bloggers are people who enjoy sharing their interests or experiences with others and usually do so for fun.
 However, most of them make money by following the principles of blogging and turning their blog into a professional blog.

 There is no need for a specific place or time for blogging; just access the Internet and a laptop or mobile phone.
 But do not forget you should have enough deep information about the specific field before doing a blogger role.